 » Atreyu Base Model

 You’ve no doubt heard of Atreyu if you’ve been around Believe in the Run for a while.
-The small company has just one training model — the Base Model – and another for racing, the Artist.
-Both come with more than friendly price tags, but you can’t beat the Base Model subscription.
-It chops your price per pair down to just $55, and you can choose how often a new set shows up on your doorstep.
+The small company has just one training model — the Base Model — and another for racing, the Artist.
+Both come with more than friendly price tags, but you can’t beat the Base Model.
+The subscription is a thing of the past, but you’ll be hard-pressed to find another running shoe of any kind for $85.

 Thomas and Dave got to take the original Base Model for a spin and found themselves in love with the KISS approach.
 The shoe doesn’t try to be anything it’s not, and it weighs almost nothing.
 The design is sleek and comes in plenty of colorways, and the folks at Atreyu have been known to release a special edition or two in their time.Shop Atreyu Base Model

-We’re not going to lie to you — we didn’t love the Launch 7 overall.
-However, the Launch 8 is a horse of a different color.
-A workhorse, that is.
-The shoe fits comfortably and can easily withstand hundreds of miles, according to Aldren and Jeremy.
+The Brooks Launch 8 got us back onboard with the series after a so-so Launch 7.
+Now, its successor is ready to take a step forward.
+The Brooks Launch 9 fits comfortably and can easily withstand hundreds of miles, according to our full slate of reviewers.
 All four of our reviewers did find issues with the shoe.
-Nick, for example, just couldn’t get behind the BioMoGo DNA midsole.
+Some, for example, just couldn’t get behind the BioMoGo DNA midsole.

 Honestly, this is probably the most underrated shoe in the Brooks lineup.
-The Revel 5 is on the way, so pick up the 4 for even cheaper prices any day now.Shop Revel 4 – Men Shop Revel 4 – Women
+The Revel 6 might be on the way, so pick up the 5 for even cheaper prices any day now.Shop Revel 5 – Men Shop Revel 5 – Women

 » Puma Liberate Nitro